 The Kugoo M4 Pro has a lot of parameters on its side, and it will be the better choice for a lot of people.

 Sometimes discounted at $675, the Kugoo M4 Pro is cheaper.
 But much of the time, it costs about the same as the Max, and sometimes even more.

 With 37 mi / 60 km of range, it effectively neutralizes the Max’s biggest weapon, as their ranges are almost the same.
 Also, since its tires are 10-inch as well, the ride quality will be comparable, and that’s another advantage that the Max typically had over scooters in this price range.

-And it hits the Max where it hurts the most – with a speed of 30 mph / 45 kmh, it provides exactly what many Max fans would love to see in their scooter.
+And it hits the Max where it hurts the most – with a speed of 28 mph / 45 kmh, it provides exactly what many Max fans would love to see more of in their scooter.

 The Kugoo M4 Pro will also be a clear choice for heavier adults, as it has a weight limit of 330 lbs / 150 kg.